askmeegs/build-a-platform-with-krm/2-how-krm-works/README.md

 Now, instead of manually deploying the resources to a cluster like we did for `nginx-deployment`, let's set up a Continuous Deployment pipeline to deploy the resources automatically, from GitHub.

-## Part C - Create the Continuous Deployment pipeline
+## Part D - Create the Continuous Deployment pipeline

 [**GitOps**](https://www.weave.works/technologies/gitops/) is an idea introduced by [WeaveWorks](https://www.weave.works/).
 It's an operating model for Kubernetes where you put your Kubernetes configuration in Git, then allow software - like CI/CD tools - to deploy.
 In this way, the only human interactions with the system are pull requests to the Github repo - these can be reviewed, approved, and audited - rather than imperative commands like `kubectl apply -f`, which are difficult to keep track of and may result in unwanted KRM landing in Kubernetes.
 The other benefit of GitOps is that there is one "source of truth" for what the desired Kubernetes state should be.